If you are already a supporter of publicly-funded pre-k, you know

 published the report, The Case for Pre-K in Education Reform: A Summary

-.
+of Program Evaluation Findings.
 With his keen understanding of the

 field, he describes six separate evaluations of state funded pre-k